 When proving fault in a bike accident case, you can typically point to unsafe driving choices or traffic violations that the driver committed.
 Holding a negligent driver responsible for accidents caused by speeding, distracted driving, drunk driving, or other egregious errors behind the wheel is common in avoidable accidents.

 However, these rules cut both ways: drivers may be able to point to your traffic violations to claim that you were actually at fault.
 In Florida, bikers are considered pedestrians if they are riding on the sidewalk, and drivers must yield to them as they would any other pedestrian.
 These laws typically work to protect bike riders from liability in car accidents, but even if you are partly at-fault, it should not stop your claim.
 Sharing fault might reduce your damages, but it should not bar your case from court in Florida.

 You must also prove the damages that you faced to seek compensation for them in court.
 This means providing the court with evidence such as medical bills, pay stubs, bank statements, and other financial records to demonstrate the financial harm you faced.
 You can also prove pain and suffering damages by testifying about the injuries you faced and how they affected your life and happiness.

 Call Our Miami Citi Bike Injury Lawyer for a Free Legal Consultation

-If you or a loved one was injured in a Citi Bike accident, call The Law Offices of Prosper Shaked today.
+If you or a loved one was injured in a Citi Bike accident, call Prosper Shaked Accident Injury Attorneys PA today.
 Miami Citi Bike injury lawyer Prosper Shaked may be able to file your lawsuit against Citi Bike or the negligent driver that hit you and fight to seek compensation for your injuries.
 For a free legal consultation and to learn more about what your case is worth and whom you can sue for medical bills, lost wages, and pain and suffering, call our law offices today at (305) 694-2676.